d13mas/email_summarizer/README.md

 ## ⚙️ Configuration

-1. Create a `.env` file in your root project directory:
+1. Create a `.env` file in your root project directory (or rename the `env.example` file to .env).
+Replace with your info, or add the below code.

     ```env
     gmail_user=your-gmail-address@gmail.com